 The cigarette beetle is a serious pest of tobacco that is in storage.
-The cigarette beetle is also a pest of stored food products in homes, warehouses, and food processing facilities.
+It is also a pest of stored food products in homes, warehouses, and food processing facilities.

 The cigarette beetle is oval-shaped.
 When it is viewed from above, the beetle’s head is hidden and it has a “humped” appearance.

 Many people confuse the cigarette beetle and the drugstore beetle.
 The drugstore beetle has tiny holes on its back and they are in straight rows.
 The holes on the cigarette beetles back are not in rows.
 The antennae of the two beetles are different.
 The cigarette beetle’s antenna has tiny ridges like teeth on a saw blade.
 The drugstore beetle’s antenna is straight and it ends in a club shape.

 Cigarette beetles attack almost every type of food.
 They have been found in dried fruits, dried vegetables, dried flowers, nuts, spices and seeds.
 They have been found eating book binding paste, dry dog food, and fabrics like silk and leather.
 Some examples include: paprika, dry dog food, beans, biscuits, chickpeas, cigars, cigarettes, cocoa beans, cottonseed, dates, dried banana, dried cabbage, dried carrot, dried fruits, drugs, flower, dried flowers, ginger, grains, herbs, peanuts, pepper, raisins, rice, yeast, furniture stuffing and even insecticides containing pyrethrum.

 The adult beetle deposits eggs on the food material.
 When the eggs hatch, the larvae eat and grow.
 As they grow, the larvae shed their skins 5 or 6 times.
 When they are ready to change to adults, the larvae spin silken cocoons.